 Pacific Hotel

 A Yamba, NSW staple, the Pacific Hotel is one of the best places to grab a beer and look out over Yamba Bay.
-The Hotel has been beloved by locals since the 1930s and serves as a hub for casual dining and live music.
+The Hotel has been beloved by locals since the 1930s and is a bustling hub for casual dining and live music.
 The bar offers a menu of pub grub that goes great with an ice-cold beer and a sunset.
 The Pacific Hotel has some of the best real estate in Yamba so grab a seat and enjoy the view!

 Good Days

 A cozy cafe in the heart of Yamba, Good Days serves up delicious and nutritious snacks and beverages.
-They brew specialty organic coffee from Melbourne’s Padre Coffee alongside fresh smoothies and cold pressed juices.
+They brew specialty organic coffee from Melbourne’s Padre Coffee alongside fresh smoothies and cold-pressed juices.
 They also offer a roster of tasty vegan treats like banana bread and acai bowls.

 Sandbar

 Sandbar offers tapas and share plates, along with a delightful breakfast menu.
-Everything they serve is local to Yamba or its surrounding seaside villages with a focus on quality and community.
+Everything they serve is local to Yamba or its surrounding seaside villages, with a focus on quality and community.

 Yamba Ice Creamery